-“I don’t know if we should think about that, we don’t know what will happen in 2019.”
+“I don’t know if we should think about that, we don’t know will happen in 2019.”
 These words are everywhere in United Methodist circles.
 If you get a group of United Methodists together, in a matter of minutes the conversation will undoubtedly turn to General Conference 2019.
-As a clergy couple with an infant, I understand the fear on both a personal and economic level.
+As a clergy couple with an infant, I understand the fear of both a personal and economic level.
 I have cried and grieved the great divide in our denomination, a denomination we have vowed to follow and lead.
 I have wept over the words tossed at fellow members of the order on both sides of the divide.
 I mourned when I heard my close clergy friends say, “I can’t wait to only be in a denomination with like-minded people!”

-Gutted and left bleeding, I wanted to make a petty remark that “Jesus said some pretty negative things about only hanging out with people that think and act like you.”
+Gutted and left bleeding, I wanted to make a petty remark that “Jesus said some pretty negative things about only hanging out with people with think and act like you.”
 What worries me most isn’t how uncivil the debate has become or the fact that the Body of Christ is mutilating itself and attacking other parts and even rejoicing in inflicting pain to the Body as they say, “Eye, I don’t need you,” it’s that we believe that the future is uncertain.

 Yes, we do not know what will become of the denomination as a whole, but we are far from uncertain of the future.
 The future of denominations, institutions, powers, principalities, are always in danger of falling.
 Maybe this is a good thing.
 If the church isn’t in danger of failure, then we begin to worship the cross and flame and not the man that hung on that cross or the Spirit that burns inside our hearts.